Anthem has no text

 Largest city: Kiev (2.226.625 hab)

-Before Second World War, Crimea was building an "Eastern European Cooperative Space", which included up-to-time Romania, Poland, Belarus and Georgia.
+Before Second World War, Crimea built an "Eastern European Cooperative Space", which included Romania, Poland, Belarus, and Georgia.
 But after a Sukhumi peace agreement, USSR gained all these lands except Romania and Poland, which were released.
 In 1991 USSR imploded, and all its countries also were released.
-Crimea was in union with USSR but was never acceded to it.
+Crimea was in union with USSR but was never annexed to it.

-Modern Crimea is a state with strong state economical sector, 'asian means of production' (that means collectivism and practically eliminated middle class), very strong trade connections across the southern Europe and with abroad.
+Modern Crimea is a state with strong state economical sector, 'asian means of production' (collectivism and practically non-existent middle class), very strong trade connections across the southern Europe and abroad.

 Crimea is a nuclear state and implements an unique military strategy, as follows:

 1. Crimea will not invade any country, even if bordering